hanseatics/BottomBar/README.md

 ## What?

-A custom view component that mimicks the new [Material Design Bottom Navigation pattern](https://www.google.com/design/spec/components/bottom-navigation.html).
+A custom view component that mimics the new [Material Design Bottom Navigation pattern](https://www.google.com/design/spec/components/bottom-navigation.html).

 **(currently under active development, expect to see new releases almost daily)**